This is a guide covering inbound and content marketing tips.

 - Twitter is mostly for behind the scenes with some short videos and informational content

 - TikTok is for entertaining content that could also be a bit informational

 Knowing your social channels is important and leads us to tip #19.

 Tip #19 is to chop up your content.

 This is when you take one piece of content and chop it up so you can distribute it and share it on different social channels.

 For example, let’s say you create this really in-depth guide on Wedding Photography Tips that is also fairly long.

 This post starts out as a blog on your website.
-Well you can also create visual Instagram posts that list out the tips from your blog and post that on your Instagram page, Facebook page, or LinkedIn page.
+Well, you can also create visual Instagram posts that list out the tips from your blog and post them on your Instagram page, Facebook page, or LinkedIn page.

 You could share that post and give a brief summary of what it’s about on Twitter.

 You can create a short little infographic or create the visual yourself that lists out all the tips and put it on Pinterest linking to your blog.